hochschule-augsburg/SQL-Train/README.md

   files.
-- The documentation is based on arc42 template, originally created by Gernot Starke and Peter Hruschka, which can be found [here](https://arc42.org/download) and has been altered to fit our needs. arc42 is licensed under CC-BY-SA-4.0.
+- The documentation is based on arc42 template, originally created by Gernot Starke and Peter Hruschka, which can be found [here](https://arc42.org/download).
+It has been altered to fit our needs. arc42 is licensed under CC-BY-SA-4.0.

 [^1]: